leftlogic/ffconf/src/details/index.md

 Yes to all.
 Hashtag all the things with [#FFConf](https://bsky.app/search?q=%23ffconf).

-Feel free to follow us [on BlueSky at @FFConf](https://bsky.app/profile/ffconf.org) for the latest info on the event.
+Feel free to follow us [on Bluesky at @FFConf](https://bsky.app/profile/ffconf.org) for the latest info on the event.

 <!-- The event will have live commentary uploaded on our Mastodon account. -->